aryankr-404/RapiGo/README.md

 # RapiGo - A Web-Based Smart Ride-Sharing Solution

-RapiGo is a full-stack ride-hailing application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) that provides functionality similar to Ola/Rapido.
+RapiGo is a full-stack ride-hailing web application inspired by platforms like Rapido.
+Built with the MERN stack and powered by real-time location tracking via Socket.IO and Google Maps, it offers a seamless ride-booking experience with secure payments, live ride updates, and OTP verification — all in a modern, responsive UI.

 ## 🚀 Features